 As previously described, there is certainly that enduring, tender, essence-based love for His human “child” which never goes away, or even diminishes.
 But ultimately, there is also a superseding love which comes into play.
 This is God’s molding and refining love.
 And, this type of divine love is easily and accurately described by simply continuing the analogy of God as our Divine Parent.

-So, the parent assumes a truth-based responsibility for the well-being of their child in this regard – they love them through the necessities of the maturing process.
+So, the parent assumes a truth-based responsibility for the well-being of their child in this regard – they love them in and through the necessities of the maturing process.
 And, as an indispensable part of that love, they assume and employ the authority required to protect and guide their child to a maturity which meets these character and societal requirements.
-This is the essential nature of the parental position.
+This is the essential commitment of the parental position.

 Thus, as the early innocence of the child begins to give way to later willfulness, the correction and refinement process of their rearing begins.
 And, it is always a confrontational process – sometime more, sometimes less – but it always involves some conflict.